How to become

 - building engineering

-If you graduated in any other subject, you could do a surveying postgraduate conversion course.
-These usually lead to a master's degree or postgraduate diploma.
+If you graduated in an unrelated subject, you may be able to do a surveying postgraduate conversion course.

-Entry requirements vary, so check with individual universities which degrees might be preferred.
+Course entry requirements vary, so check with individual universities which degrees they accept.

 Entry requirements